hectorC/Android_spcmic_recorder/README.md

 An Android app for capturing, reviewing and exporting the full 84-channel output of the spcmic array [https://spcmic.com/] over USB-C. The project pairs a native USB audio engine with a Kotlin MVVM UI and Material Design 3 styling.

-**Note:** This app requires that the spcmic is flashed with the latest firmware that converts it into a USB Audio Class Compliant device.
-This firwmare is currently accessible through the 0.9.1 beta version of the spcmic app [https://harpex.net/spcmicsoftware/0.9.1%20beta/]
+**Note:** This app requires that the spcmic is flashed with the latest firmware v2.x that converts it into a USB Audio Class Compliant device.
+This firmware is currently accessible through the 0.9.1 beta version of the spcmic app [https://harpex.net/spcmicsoftware/0.9.1%20beta/]

 ## Current Highlights